teachingbeforedying/a-user-interface/README.md

 <br/>

 ## Vision
 The vision is to create a galaxy of interactive objects to teach/learn differently.
+But, to be pragmatic, it's all about z-ifying all that can be z-ified
+(i.e. what if all software were made with infinite canvas as a principle)

 A ton of ideas still remain in ![still_shute](./still_shute.txt)
 Some are written in English and some in French.